Inclusive Employment Programs

 Confidence-building is enhanced by having to go through all the steps with the support of Inclusion Foothills' Career Coaches.
 At the end of the program, participants will be prepared to find, secure and maintain worthwhile work for the rest of their career.

-Jobz Centres are located in High River and Okotoks.
+JOBZ Centres are located in High River and Okotoks.

 Partially funded by Government of Canada